zach-chairez/New-Site/content/post/getting-started/index.md

 In this section, we'll conduct a Logistic Regression to create a model which will act as our classifier.

-## Before we begin, we'll parse through our training data set to see if there exists any missing values and what variables we'll use for training and testing.
+#### Before we begin, we'll look through our training and testing data set to see if there exists any missing values and what variables we'll use for training and testing.

 ```python
 # Importing some necessary packages